 Now that you read about the differences in the lens designs from progressive glasses vs single vision glasses this can affect your frame selection.
 You will stick to frames when choosing progressive lenses that will provide you with a minimum height of 14mm from the point you are looking through the lenses into the distance to the point you are looking down while you read.

 Some people are very annoyed about the fact they constantly need to switch between single vision glasses to work or read.
-With progressive glasses they do not need to switch them in their 40s.
-They just need to look down and with an instant, they can see totally clear in close range.
+With progressive glasses, they do not need to switch them in their 40s.
+They just need to look down and in an instant, they can see totally clear in close range.
 That is really comfortable.

 Even the lowest priced single vision glasses for reading or the distance will provide you with a bigger field of view compared to the very high-end progressive glasses.
 With more distortions in the lenses, people tend to notice the following in your progressives which will seldom occur with their progressive lenses.